ELos385/Fireball_III_analysis/README.md

     See the LAMP documentation for guidance.

-    My examples for Fireball III-specific diagnostics (HRM5 & HRM6) are in diagnostics.toml.
+    My example initialisations for Fireball III-specific diagnostics (HRM5 & HRM6) are in diagnostics.toml.

     To add a new diagnostic, <NewDiag>:
+    Add a new header to diagnostics.toml, follow the existing structure shown in my example and in the LAMP documentation.

     Create a Python file in the diagnostics/ folder with a class for your diagnostic.
 Copy from existing Fireball III diagnostic classes and modify as needed.

-        Store analysis scripts in scripts/<NewDiag>/
+    Store analysis scripts (these can also be copied from Fireball 3 analysis) in scripts/<NewDiag>/

-        Store calibration files under calibs
+    Store the diagnosti calibration files under ./calibs/

-References
+## References

     SWAN Custom Kernels: https://swan-community.web.cern.ch/t/installing-custom-jupyter-kernels-at-swan-startup/297